A Message from the Chair

 All of these developments continue to speak to our commitment to delivering a quality and satisfying experience for all students.

-Part of my job is to provide you with the most complete information on our programs and offerings, through the web site and this Handbook.
+Part of my job is to provide you with the most complete information on our programs and offerings, through the web site and other publications.
 I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me at firstname.lastname@example.org with your ideas or concerns.
 In the meantime, I wish you a a successful and productive year!

 P. G. Potvin, Undergraduate Program Director